-Introduction to biofuels
+1st day – Introduction to biofuels & Advanced biofuels

 - 1st generation biofuels such as ethanol and fatty acid methyl esters, the current default solutions for blending in gasoline and diesel, respectively, to achieve mandate compliance